UNR-RoboticsResearchLab/hri_projects_2024/week3/README.md

 float64[] position
 ```

 These are both lists (hence the '[]' at the end of the type).
-These lists should be equal length, the name is the name of the joint to set, and the position is what position (in radians) to set it to.
+These lists should be equal length, the 'name' is the name of the joint to set, and the 'position' is what position (in radians) to set it to.

 We can set those joint names and positions as follows: